 The lawsuit, Marouf v.
 Azar, was filed against the federal Department of Health and Human Services (HHS) and the U.S. Conference of Catholic Bishops (USCCB) on behalf of Fatma Marouf and Bryn Esplin, a married, same-sex couple.
 USCCB receives millions of dollars from HHS to assist with the federal government’s Unaccompanied Refugee Minors Program and the Unaccompanied Alien Child Program, taxpayer dollars that fund the child-placing agency that refused to serve Fatma and Bryn because of their family structure.

 “Child placing agencies have a responsibility to place the needs of children first,” said Family Equality Council CEO Rev. Stan J. Sloan.
 “Once again, religious beliefs are being used to justify denying vulnerable children the opportunity to join a loving, stable family.”

-Family Equality Council stands with plaintiffs Fatma and Bryn in calling out the harm caused by anti-LGBTQ discrimination in child placing agencies, and thanks the legal team at Lambda Legal and Hogan Lovells for bringing this important suit.
+Family Equality Council stands with plaintiffs Fatma and Bryn in calling out the harm caused by anti-LGBTQ discrimination in child-placing agencies, and thanks to the legal team at Lambda Legal and Hogan Lovells for bringing this important suit.

 About Family Equality Council